jeromecoupe/webstoemp/_posts/2016-02-17-combined-searches-and-filters-craft-cms.md

 {% endif %}

 {# multiple vs single categories
-- If there is only a single category, just use the array constructed earlier
-- If there is more than one category, add 'and' in front of the array
-- Pass the categoriesArray to relatedTo to build the last part of our query
+- If there is more than just the "and" in the categoriesArray, use relatedTo and the categoriesArray to build the last part of our query
 #}
-{% if categoriesArray|length %}

 {% if categoriesArray|length > 1 %}

-    {% set categoriesArray = categoriesArray|merge(['and']) %}
-    {% set categoriesArray = categoriesArray|reverse %}

-  {% endif %}

   {% set queryParams = queryParams|merge({
     relatedTo: categoriesArray